omeka/Documentation/source/Reference/libraries/globals/update_collection.rst

 .. include:: /Reference/libraries/globals/summary/update_collection.rst

-.. php:function:: update_collection(Collection|int $collection, array $metadata, array $elementTexts)
+.. php:function:: update_collection($collection, $metadata = array(), $elementTexts = array())

     Update an existing collection.

+    :type $collection: Collection|int
-    :param Collection|int $collection: Either an Collection object or the ID for the collection.
+    :param $collection: Either an Collection object or the ID for the collection.
+    :type $metadata: array
-    :param array $metadata: Set of options that can be passed to the collection.
+    :param $metadata: Set of options that can be passed to the collection.
+    :type $elementTexts: array
-    :param array $elementTexts: The element texts for the collection
+    :param $elementTexts: The element texts for the collection.
     :returns: Collection

 *****